kdonavin/inebriated_neural_network/README.md

 *Using machine learning to classify characteristics of New Belgium beer using chemical metrics and beer-tasters' sensory comments*

+**Please note that I am unable to share source code for this project because what resulted is the property of New Belgium Brewery**

 ## Table Of Contents

 * [Motivation](#motivation)